kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/01-intro-setup/04-app-layout.md

 * What is the parent of both of these pages?
 * Where do we put our `state`?

-## Nextjs wraps entire app inside `<App>`
+## NextJS wraps entire app inside `<App>`
 * Custom App
     - Persisting layout between page changes
-    - Keeping state when navigating pages
+    - Keeping `state` when navigating pages
     - Custom error handling using `componentDidCatch`
     - Inject additional data into pages (example: processing GraphQL queries)

 ### Persisting state between pages
-* I can add something to my cart
+1. I can add something to my cart
-* Then I can open my cart
+2. Then I can open my cart
-* Then I can go to another page
+3. Then I can go to another page
-* The fact that my cart is still open and it knows what's in my cart that is `persisting state between pages`
+4. The fact that my cart is still open and it knows what's in my cart that is `persisting state between pages`
-* We will do this with our apollo store
+5. We will do this with our **apollo store**

 ## Create `_app.js`